drolbr/overpass-doc/en/analysis/museum.md

 while element B itself comes from changeset Y.
 Then there is no formal, but well a factual dependency of A on B, thus X on Y.

-Multiple changesets can be entangled, i.e. changeset A contains say version 1 of an object, then changeset B contains version 2 of an object, and finally again changeset A contains version 3 of the same object.
+Multiple changesets can be entangled.
+Have a look at [node 6551935928](https://overpass-turbo.eu/?lat=51.49824&lon=-0.06385&zoom=20&Q=CGI_STUB):
+Go to the data tab and scroll through the versions of date 2021-08-13.
+The query itslef is explained alongside *timeline* and *retro* further below.

+    timeline(node,6551935928);
+    for (t["created"])
+    {
+      retro (_.val)
+      {
+        node(6551935928);
+        out meta;
+      }
+    }

+Version 7 belongs to changeset 109621973.
+Then versions 8 and 9 belong to changeset 109622477.
+Versions 10 and 11 again belong to changeset 109621973, while finally version 12 belongs to changeset 109622477.
+I.e. changeset 109621973 depends on changeset 109622477, but changeset 109622477 also depends on changeset 109621973.

+There exist at least over a thousand of such simply mutual interpendencies on the same element.
+But there exist also circular dependencies or dependencies involving multiple elements.

-As a result, it is usually but not always possible at all to revert a single changeset even if one were to accepting the other problems of the stack metaphor.
+As a consequence of this, it is usually but not always possible at all to revert a single changeset even if one were to accept the other problems of the stack metaphor.

-...
-Interrelated changesets? ...

 Changesets comment may still be instructive on what was intended with a changeset.
 However, the quality of changeset comments varies wildly.